Floer theory and flips: Broken maps

-The {\em combinatorial type} of a broken map is the combinatorial type of the underlying curve, but with the additional data of the homotopy class of each component (as a labelling of the vertices) and the intersection multiplicities with the stabilizing divisor (for each semi-infinite edge corresponding to an interior marking or edge connecting a non-ghost component to a ghost component.)
-Denote by $\ol{\M}_\Gamma(\XX,L)$ the moduli space of stable weighted treed broken disks to $\XX$ of type $\Gamma$.
+is an isomorphism of domains $\phi: C_0 \to C_1$ together with an element $g \in (\C^\times)^{k-1}$ such that $u_1 \circ \phi = g u_0$, and so that the framings $\tau_1(w_\pm)$ are equivalent up to simultaneous rotation: $\tau_1(w_\pm) = \zeta D_{w_\pm} \phi \tau_0(w_\pm)$ for some $\zeta \in \C^\times$.
+Note that the leading order condition \eqref{fmatch} determines the framings $\tau(w_\pm)$ up to an $\mu(w_\pm)$-order root of unity.
+Since two framings related by simultaneous rotation are considered equivalent, there are $\mu(w_\pm)$ inequivalent framings allowed at each node connected by an internal edge. \item{} {\rm (Combinatorial type)} The {\em combinatorial type} $\Gamma$ of a broken map $u: C \to \XX$ is the combinatorial type of the underlying curve $C$, but with the additional data of the homology class $u_{i,*}[C_i]$ of each component $C_i$ (as a labelling of the vertices) and the intersection multiplicities $m(z_i) \in \Z_{\ge 0}$ with the stabilizing divisor $D$ at each attaching point $z_i$ of an edge or interior node.
 Let $\Gamma$ be a type with $n$ leaves (corresponding to trajectories of the Morse function on the Lagrangian) and $l$ broken Morse trajectories on the degenerating divisor.
-An {\em admissible labelling} for a $\Gamma$ is a collection $\ul{l} \in \hat{\cI}(L)^{n+1}$ such that whenever the corresponding label is $x_M^{\greyt}$ resp. $x_M^{\greyt}$ resp. $x_M^{\whitet}$ or the corresponding leaf has weight $0$ resp. $[0,\infty]$ resp. $\infty$, Given an admissible labelling we denote by $\ol{\M}_\Gamma(\XX,L,\ul{l}) \subset \ol{\M}_\Gamma(\XX,L)$ the locus of maps with limits given by $\ul{l}$ (replacing each $x_M^{\greyt}, x_M^{\whitet}, x_M^{\blackt}$ with $x_M$) along the semi-infinite edges.
+An {\em admissible labelling} for a $\Gamma$ is a collection $\ul{l} \in \cI(L)^{n+1}$ such that whenever the corresponding label is $x^{\greyt}$ resp. $x^{\greyt}$ resp. $x^{\whitet}$ or the corresponding leaf has weight $0$ resp. $[0,\infty]$ resp. $\infty$. \end{enumerate} Denote by $\ol{\M}(L,\XX,\DD)$ the union over types, and by $\M(L,\XX,\DD)$ the locus of types formally of top dimension where there are at most two levels $C_0,C_1 \subset C$ and each edge $T_e, e \in \Edge(\Gamma)$ not connecting two different levels has finite and non-zero length.
+This ends the Definition. \end{definition}

+\begin{remark} In contrast to the unbroken case, configurations $u: C \to \XX$ with two levels are not positive codimension since there is no gluing construction which produces a broken map.
+On the other hand, configurations $u$ with a neck piece $u_i$ may be glued to broken maps in two different ways, depending on whether that neck piece $u_i$ is glued with the piece $u_0$ or $u_p$ mapping to $X_\subset$ or $X_\supset$.\end{remark}